Меню:

 #include <boost/test/unit_test.hpp>

-We need to have class, that we'll mock.
+We need to have a class, that we'll mock.
 This should be virtual class, so Google mock will able to override methods in it:

 class PropHolder {